Advantages of using Artificial Intelligence in Video Surveillance

 Traditional computer vision algorithms were outrageously flawed due to the manner in which they were programmed.
 Those algorithms were designed to identify objects based on geometric patterns.
 So, those systems could detect harmful objects based on their shapes only.
 That made no sense because it did not consider the origin of the object and how it was handled while drawing a conclusion.

-Scylla comes with an innovative neural network that takes into consideration all of these aspects before reporting an incident which brings down the rate of false alarms to below 1%.
+Scylla Object Detection system comes with an innovative neural network that takes into consideration all of these aspects before reporting an incident which brings down the rate of false alarms to below 1%.
 Furthermore, it can be used to detect both visible and concealed weapons by integrating with the appropriate hardware infrastructure.

 To identify concealed weapons, Scylla must be attached to the X-Ray or the millimeter-wave scanning machine while the CCTV and drones are adequate to detect visible weapons.